General Application procedures and criteria:

 No positions at this time.

 CBT Therapist: (40 hours per week) The CBT Therapist provides individual counseling, group counseling and crisis intervention services to adult offenders in the community.
 Referrals will come directly from probation.
 He/She will have knowledge and experience working with minority populations.
 This person will have strong clinical skills in family therapy, group, and multi-family group therapy, and parent education.
 Should also possess direct experience/expertise in working with clients involved in the justice system, substance abuse, gang activity, and criminality.
 A Master’s Degree in Social Work, Counseling, or related field is required.
 MSW/LCSW preferred.
 Must be license eligible; LCSW/MFT licensing supervisions provided.
-Candidate must be bilingual in English/Spanish.
+Bilingual in English/Spanish is preferred but not required..
 Click here for complete job description and requirements.

 Parent Advocate: (20 hours per week) This part-time, non-exempt position requires independent judgment and individual discretion.
 The Parent Advocate will work closely with Reflections staff to support and advocate for the parents in these programs.
 The Parent Advocate guides parents of children in the programs through the juvenile justice system.
 Will not have decision authority.
 Bilingual in English and Spanish is required.
 BA Degree in Social Work or related field.
 2 years relevant professional experience in an agency providing services to families and children.
 Community development experience.
 Successful experience in public speaking and presentations.
 Access to reliable transportation and willing to use it for job-related tasks.
 Have a driving record that complies with SAY Driving Policies.
 Click here for complete job description and requirements.